 Focus on lower-glycemic sugar (or unrefined sugar, like this raw honey).
 In the spirit of taking a lighter approach—that will also help balance blood sugar—be mindful of your sugar intake.
 Spring is a great time to take a step back from heavy winter desserts and opt for more refreshing, lower-sugar options (like my lemon poppyseed bread!).

-understand the kapha body type
+Lean into the kapha body type

-honor your appetite
+Honor your appetite

-keep up your supplement routine
+Ritualize your supplement routine

-Gut health is key.
 Many bitter roots (harvested in the spring) help to boost liver function, scrub the intestinal villi, strengthen immunity, and create a healthy environment for new spring microbes to proliferate.
 Baby microgreens—like sprouts—are loaded with nutrients, feeding intestinal microbes and supporting healthy gut bacteria.
 Last but not least, spring fruits are incredible nourishing.
 Berries and cherries are rich in antioxidants, helping transform the gut.

 THE 7 BEST SEASONAL EATING COOKBOOKS